1960/Cypress Real Estate Guide

 School District Information and Private School Options

 The majority of the 1960/Cypress area is zoned to the Cypress-Fairbanks Independent School District (CFISD), the third-largest school district in Texas.
 CFISD is consistently rated as a high-performing district, receiving an 'A' rating from the Texas Education Agency.
 The district is known for its strong academic programs, competitive athletics, and fine arts.
 Notable high schools include Cy-Fair High School, Cypress Creek High School, and Cypress Woods High School.
-In addition to the public school system, the area offers a variety of private and parochial school options.
-These include institutions like Concordia Lutheran High School and Cypress Christian School, providing alternative educational philosophies and environments.
-The quality of the schools in the area is a significant factor for many residents and a cornerstone of the community's appeal.
+In addition to the public school system, the area offers a variety of private and parochial school options, including Cypress Christian School and St. Elizabeth Ann Seton Catholic School, providing residents with diverse educational choices.

 Transportation and Commuting Details